 Perhaps the Meridian pathology is a mixture of obvious, circumstantial, and traditional folk medicine.
 The latter two are questionable; largely initiated by guesswork and likely furthered by the power of suggestion.
 Take heed: the placebo effect is effective in cases of anesthesia, self-healing and strengthening.

 Be aware of resourceful philosophies accompanied by ineffective practical techniques, and vice-versa.
-In order to verify the ancient Chinese wisdom, functional (twelve organ systems) cycles such as the traditional Chinese physicians attributed to the human being must be observed and recorded, and the specific diagnostic herbs and foods be tested and physiologic effects recorded; cycles and treatment observed to note correlations or the absence thereof with different seasons of the year and hours of the day.
+In order to verify the ancient Chinese wisdom, functional (twelve organ systems) cycles, such as the traditional Chinese physicians attributed to the human being, must be observed and recorded.
+Likewise, the specific diagnostic herbs and foods must be tested and the physiologic effects recorded.
+Cycles and treatment must be observed to note correlations or the absence thereof with different seasons of the year and hours of the day.
 The results, added to the existing bulk of medical science, will be a holistic scientific medicine.

 The Five Element (Wu Xing) Theory of Creation and Control has fire create the earth, out of earth comes metal, water drips from metal, wood grows from water, and wood lets fire burn.
 Each element is both a parent and a child.
 The elements control each other in a cycle, as well, as fire melts metal, metal cuts wood, wood breaks up the earth, earth dams water, and water extinguishes fire.

 The Theory of Creation and Control is useful as a pure idea inasmuch as it teaches the interconnectedness of all things as well as the cyclic nature of many organic structures and processes.
 However, the traditional Chinese methods of diagnosis and prognosis according to the relationships of constitution, organs, channels, pulses, the seasons, emotions, qis, and “pathogenic wind” are not scientifically valid.
 That is, they are demonstrated to be materially false.